Jaaz7/Jaaz7/README.md

 # Hi, I’m Jaaz
-Backend developer based in Germany.
+Full-stack developer based in Germany.
 - Learn more about me <a href="https://www.jaazieldovale.com/" target="_blank">jaazieldovale.com</a>